asueh/ECSE-275-Final-Project/README.md

 ![Computer Vision Example](https://github.com/asueh/ECSE-275-Final-Project/blob/main/READ_ME%20Images%20and%20GIFs/CV_example.png)

 **KINEMATICS AND CONTROL SYSTEM (IRB 140)**
-Kinematics and Control System (IRB 140)

-1. Team Member Role

-My primary responsibility was engineering the manipulation layer of the robot, acting as the bridge between the perception system and the physical simulation.
+The manipulation layer of the robot, acting as the bridge between the perception system and the physical simulation.

 Implementation: I programmed the Inverse Kinematics (IK) solver using the Damped Least Squares method and architected the Lua-based Finite State Machine (FSM) to control the robot's lifecycle.

-Integration: I designed and built the ZMQ communication bridge that translates raw Cartesian coordinates from the Computer Vision team into precise motor commands for the IRB 140.

-Testing: I conducted extensive reachability analysis to define the operational workspace limits and tuned the control parameters to ensure stability during mobile manipulation.
+Testing: An extensive reachability analysis to define the operational workspace limits and tuned the control parameters to ensure stability during mobile manipulation.

 2. Introduction